duinage/cryptography/README.md

 3. Vigenere_Cipher.ipynb - Vigenere cipher.
 Frequency cryptanalysis.
 (Ukrainian language);
 4. Breaking_Caesar's_cipher.py - Caesar cipher encoder/decoder and code breaker that breaks any encrypted message by finding a known word in it;
 5. kupyna.ipynb - Kupyna hash function (DSTU 7564:2014);
+6. RSA.py - RSA cryptosystem in Python with decryption using the Chinese Remainder Theorem;
+7.